 As dean of students, Colette Davison addresses student concerns and challenges, and supports students to that they can thrive, learn, and have what they need to succeed at Erikson.
 This includes coordinating disability services and accommodation needs for students with learning challenges.

-Davison also supports child development adjunct faculty, and works closely with the Director of Field Education and Career Counseling and the Manager of the Academic Success Center and Career Services.
+Davison also supports child development adjunct faculty, and works closely with the director of field education and career counseling, as well as the manager of the Academic Success Center and Career Services.